Recent Publications

 More than a feeling: Cognitive beliefs and positive—but not negative—affect predict overall attitudes toward predators

 Attitudes, which can be thought of as the sum of individuals' thoughts, feelings, and beliefs concerning an attitude object, inform how people interact with the world around them.
 An understanding of attitudes may play an important role in promoting desirable human behavior, and attitudes studies should be incorporated into any behavior‐change intervention.
 One framework for understanding attitudes is the ABC, or “tripartite” model, which says that affect (“A,” i.e., emotional response); previous behavior (“B”); and cognition (“C,” i.e., beliefs) are the basis for an individual's attitude.
 Although this framework is widely used in social psychology, few conservation studies break down the “attitude” monolith into these more usable components.
 In this study, we sought apply the ABC framework to understand how affect and cognitive beliefs relate to overall attitude toward predators across southern Kenya and north‐west Zimbabwe.
-See manuscript.
+See publication.